JdeRobot/FPGA-robotics/Projects/ComputerVision/README.md

   RGB -> RGB test -> YUV -> YUV test -> RGB

-  The drawback of choosing is that you loose pins for YUV, and you can only get 3 bits of gray color, without choosing you could get 5
+  The drawback of choosing is that you lose pins for YUV, and you can only get 3 bits of gray color, without choosing you could get 5

 ### [ov7670_rgb_yuv_80x60_50mhz](alhambra_ii/apio/ov7670_rgb_yuv_80x60_50mhz)